corda/corda-runtime-os/docs/kafka/security/README.md

 ## Introduction

-This guide describes how to setup and enable encryption, authentication and authorization in a local deployment of a kafka cluster with 3 brokers, 1 zookeeper, 1 consumer client and 1 producer client.
+This guide describes how to setup and enable encryption, authentication and authorization in a local deployment of a kafka cluster with multiple brokers, zookeeper,  consumer client and producer client.

 Encryption will be provided via TLS.